tlemenestrel/SWE_Scientific_Projects/README.md

 ## Introduction

-This repository contains a collection of Python and C++ softwares built for solving scientific and engineering problems.
-Most are built using pure Python/C++ code.
+This repository contains a collection of Python and C++ softwares built for solving scientific and engineering problems, mostly built using pure Python/C++ code.

 ## Usage